JokingChicken/JokingChicken/README.md

 <details>
 <summary>Click to learn more about me!</summary>
 <br>
 Hey!
 Thanks for checking me out.\
-I work on many projects, from Minecraft (where I started and still work on today) to websites.
+I am very intrested in programming in general: from Minecraft (where I started and still work on today) to websites and discord bots!

 ## 🔭 I’m currently working on

 I work on many projects!
-It varies wildly depending on what I'm feeling. right now I am Working on my website: [Axoid.net !!](https://axoid.net)
+It varies wildly depending on what I'm feeling. right now I am working on my website: [Axoid.net !!](https://axoid.net)

 ## 🌱 I’m currently learning

-I'm learning C++ and Java. but also still working on JavaScript.\
+I'm learning C++. but also still working on JavaScript and Java.\
 Every time I learn something new I always find out there's so much more I don't know.
 I do plan on learning more languages!

 ## ⚡ Fun fact:

 I have chickens that are over 12 years old.\
 And even though that is old for chickens, they are still teeming with life!!\
 </details>